-With the trimmers set to the red line it is possible to use the brakes for directional control.
-However when flying faster, directional control should be maintained with the TST.
+With the trimmers fully released it is possible to use the brakes for directional control.
+However when flying faster - by accelerating further with the speed system - directional control should be maintained with the TST.
 Using the brakes at speeds faster than the trimmer-released position can lead to a collapse.
 Application of brake when the wing is at a low angle of attack has a negative effect on the reflex profile causing loss of precision, adverse roll, and reduced collapse resistance.
 In accelerated flight the tip steering system can be used for both directional control - to keep a straight heading and for effecting nice smooth turns.
 It becomes more precise the faster you fly.
 When using the TST, it is advised to keep the brake handles through the wrists.
 This is in case of an engine failure or loss of control.
 It is therefore necessary to ensure that the brake lines are adjusted in such a way that they are not activated when using the tip steering - make sure the brake and TST lines are set correctly.